ZoinerTejada/azure-data-guide/data-guide/technology-choices/csv-json-options.md

 - Do you need big data capabilities for processing your files?
 Usually this means multi-gigabytes to terabytes of data.
     - If yes, then narrow your options to those that are big data services.
-- Do you need to apply predictive machine learning models on your data?
-    - If yes, then you will need to choose between one of the options that provides machine learning out-of-the-box or through additional tools.
 - Does your solution require moving data stored in one location into another?
     - If so, also look at the orchestration options.
 - Does your data arrive via REST endpoints or through uploads through a web application?
     - If yes, compare options provided in the Compute category.
 - Does your data need to be processed in real-time?
 In other words, do you need to process streaming data?
     - If so, consider the options that provide stream processing.
+- Do you need to be able to re-process large amounts of data?
+    - If so, select one of the big data options.

 ## <a name="matrix"></a> Capability Matrix

 Capabilities are separated into the following categories: Big Data, Machine Learning, Compute, and Orchestration.
 These categories help compare like-services, due to the breadth of options and scenarios for processing CSV and JSON files.

-TODO: WHERE SHOULD WE FIT SQL DW?

 ### Big Data Capabilities